bzigterman/bzigterman.github.io/projects/news/politics.md

  <a href="https://www.nytimes.com/2022/07/28/us/politics/trump-garland-investigation.html">2016 Campaign Looms Large as Justice Dept. Pursues Jan.
 6 Inquiry</a>
  New York Times:
 2016 Campaign Looms Large as Justice Dept. Pursues Jan.
 6 Inquiry  —  Top officials at the department and the F.B.I. appear intent on avoiding any errors that could taint the current investigation or provide ammunition for a backlash.  —  As the Justice Department investigation into the attack …

- <p class="updated_time"> 02:10 PM CT, Jul.
-28 </p>
- <a href="https://www.cnbc.com/2022/07/27/schumer-manchin-reconciliation-bill-climate-change-provisions.html">Schumer-Manchin reconciliation bill has $369 billion to fight climate change — here are the details</a>
- Emma Newburger / CNBC:
-Schumer-Manchin reconciliation bill has $369 billion to fight climate change — here are the details  — Senate Majority Leader Chuck Schumer, D-N.Y., and Sen. Joe Manchin, D-W.Va., on Wednesday unveiled a long-anticipated reconciliation package that would invest hundreds of billions …